forderud/WindowsClientAuth/README.md

 Key storage can be verified with `certutil [-user] -store My`.
 Provider `Microsoft Platform Crypto Provider` verifies that the private key is actually stored in the TPM.

 ### TPM for hardware identification
-The [TpmIdentifier](/TpmIdentifier) project demonstrates how the TPM endorsement key (`EKpub`) can be used to uniquely identify a machine.
+The [TpmIdentifier](/TpmIdentifier) project demonstrates how the TPM endorsement key (`EKpub`) can be used to uniquely identify a computer.

 ## Client authentication
 The `clientAuth` OID (1.3.6.1.5.5.7.3.2) EKU field in the client certificate enables it to be used for client authentication.